rolandoalvarado/bob-v2/README.md

     run/autoverifier

-To run the tests once in a CI environment:
+To run the tests in a CI environment:

     run/verifier ci